-- The word ‘Shraaddha’ has originated from ‘Shraddhaa’ (faith).
+- The word ‘Shraddha’ has originated from ‘Shraddha’ (faith).
 Shraddha is the ritual of offering food to the priests (Brahmins).
 While feeding the priests one expresses his gratefulness to his ancestors through them.
 Besides food, one can also distribute clothes and money to the Brahmins and the poor.

 - Brahma Kapal Ghat, Badrinath

 - Bharat Kund in Ayodhya, Uttar Pradesh

 - Vishranti Tirth in Mathura, Uttar Pradesh

 - Assi Ghat and Manikarnika Ghat in Varanasi, Uttar Pradesh

 - Narmada Ghat in Jabalpur, Madhya Pradesh